 If you love bouldering, Dahab is your place.
 Take Fred Stone for example…

-Excerpts are directly from the guide, with full permission from the author.
+Information below is directly from the Dahab Bouldering Guide, with full permission from the author.

 This is the first sector you arrive at, usually parking in front of the Mordor boulder.
 It is a great introduction to the bouldering on offer at Bir Wadi Qunai.
 The boulders are concentrated and close together, with a good variety of styles and difficulties.
 Medium-sized boulders, light overhangs and slabs.
 Expect small crimps, smooth footholds and (mostly) excellent landings.

 Waterfall sector is one of the best areas, with lots of varied climbs including the classic Holy Moses and the beautiful white granite waterfall boulder itself – get ready for comedy if you decide to climb it!

 The boulders are very concentrated.
 There is a good variety from highball slab to short and brutal overhangs.
 Top outs fairly tricky.

 Lower corridor sector is typical of Bir Wadi Qunai, with medium sized boulders laying on a sandy floor and sidewalls with equally good lines, as well as the occasional terrace with larger boulders overlooking the valley.
 Good mix of styles, mostly in the intermediate to hard grades: hard fingery sidewall climbs, huge roof climbs, overhangs and some exciting slabs.